It's a New Day in Public Health.

 The Initial Formal Training Course listed on this site teaches infection control procedures, including safety, sanitation, and sterilization requirements and standard precautions for preventing the transmission of infectious diseases, as well as the requirements of section 381.0075, Florida Statutes, and Chapter 64E-19, Florida Administrative Code.
 The refresher training course may teach one or more of these subjects.
 Please note, these courses do not teach body piercing techniques, nor does the Department of Health maintain a list of such courses or schools.

-Upon request, training course curriculum is reviewed by the Department of Health, Bureau of Environmental Health, Facility Programs, to ensure compliance with the requirements of Chapter 64E-19, Florida Administrative Code, and section 381.0075, Florida Statutes.
+Upon request, a body piercing training course curriculum is reviewed by the Department of Health, Bureau of Environmental Health, Facility Programs, to ensure compliance with the requirements of Chapter 64E-19, Florida Administrative Code, and section 381.0075, Florida Statutes, and that proper infection control procedures are taught to minimize the risk of injury and infection that can result from body piercing procedures.
+Training providers must have the required knowledge, experience, and credentials.
 Persons interested in requesting review of their curriculum should contact the Body Piercing Program for additional information.